kitadai31/revanced-manager/README.md

 ## YouTube 16.40.36 (Android 5)

 > [!CAUTION]
-> YT ReVanced for Android 5 (16.40.36) is likely dead!
+> YouTube ReVanced for Android 5 (16.40.36) is almost dead!
-> In March 2024, YouTube dropped support of 16.01.XX-17.32.XX clients
+> In March 2024, YouTube dropped support of 16.01.XX-17.32.XX clients completely.
-> Spoofing app version to 17.33 causes a problem that cannot open videos
+> You can spoof app version to 17.33.42 from settings, but it causes a problem that you cannot open videos except playlists.
+(Every time you want to watch a video, you need to add it to playlist.)

 <details>

 <summary>Open old guide</summary>

+Before patching, download and install [Vanced MicroG for Android 5](https://github.com/TeamVanced/VancedMicroG/releases/tag/v0.2.22.212658-212658001) (d4n3436 patches doesn't support ReVanced GmsCore yet)

 Use d4n3436's patches.